unicode-org/icu4x/components/properties/README.md

 This module is published as its own crate ([`icu_properties`](https://docs.rs/icu_properties/latest/icu_properties/)) and as part of the [`icu`](https://docs.rs/icu/latest/icu/) crate.
 See the latter for more details on the ICU4X project.

-APIs that return a [`CodePointSetData`] exist for binary properties and certain enumerated properties.
-See the [`sets`] module for more details.
+APIs that return a `CodePointSetData` exist for binary properties and certain enumerated properties.

-APIs that return a [`CodePointMapData`] exist for certain enumerated properties.
-See the [`maps`] module for more details.
+APIs that return a `CodePointMapData` exist for certain enumerated properties.

 ## Examples